 After nearly a year, Marine Corps Recruits sickened by E. coli continue to come forward for compensation for illnesses they developed after consuming Sodexo-prepared food in 2018, this according to E. Coli Lawsuit Lawyer Ron Simon.
 At least three E. coli Lawsuits are currently pending, with at least one filed in in U.S. District Court in San Diego, but many more claims by Marine Corps recruits and staff are pending outside the courts.

-“We usually try to settle claims without having to file a lawsuit, in order to reduce the amount of money that has to be spent to recover an award.
-That way, more of the money goes to the injured Marine Corps member,” says E. Coli Lawsuit Lawyer Ron Simon, whose firm practices food poisoning litigation exclusively and who has handled thousands of E. coli cases in the last 20 years.
+“Sometimes we settle claims without having to file a lawsuit, and in so doing reduce the amount of money that has to be spent to recover an award.
+But our commitment is to do whatever it takes to maximize the recovery for our clients,” says E. Coli Lawsuit Lawyer Ron Simon, whose firm practices food poisoning litigation exclusively and who has handled thousands of E. coli cases in the last 20 years.

 The most recent update form the Centers for Disease Control and Prevention report, following active inspections of the barracks, cafeterias, and bathrooms used by Marine Corp recruits, led inspectors to identify undercooked ground beef tainted with two separate strains of E. coli.
 The report stated:

 “Environmental findings, including reports from recruits, showed that Sodexo Inc.’s employees routinely undercooked ground beef served to recruits, and only intermittently checked the temperature of foods, including ground beef, using an appropriate thermometer . . .
 Moreover, the environmental investigation showed a number of instances of temperature abuse involving other foods.”